mvysny/mvysny.github.io/_posts/2019-3-12-ubuntu-system-monitor.md

 Warning: Firefox installed via snap (the default for Ubuntu 21.10) doesn't support connections to 'native host connector' (`chrome-gnome-shell`), see+vote for [Ubuntu bug #1741074](https://bugs.launchpad.net/ubuntu/+source/chromium-browser/+bug/1741074).
+The only known workaround is to uninstall the
+Firefox snap and install the Firefox deb via `sudo snap remove firefox && sudo apt install firefox`.

 ### Going with the package